Children Subject to Care Orders Who are Placed at Home

 The NSPCC have developed a useful toolkit to support reunification of children with their parents: see An evidence-informed framework for return home practice - Helping social workers make decisions on returning children home from care.

 4. Placement of Child with Parents before Assessment Completed

-In exceptional circumstances (including when an interim care order is made as a result of private proceedings), where it consistent with the child's welfare, the child may be placed with parents before the assessment has been completed, provided:
+In exceptional circumstances and without either a Section 37 or 38 (6) order (including when an interim care order is made as a result of private proceedings), where it consistent with the child's welfare, the child may be placed with parents before the assessment has been completed, provided:

-- Approval is granted by the Assistant Executive Director;
+- Approval is granted by the Head of Service;

 - Arrangements are made for the parents to be interviewed to obtain as much of the assessment information as can be readily ascertained at that interview;